two-as-one/sub-domain-2/README.md

 - Encounters are a 'tug of war' to determine who is the sub and who is the dom
 - The game features transformations
   - transformations unlock new abilities or provide stat boosts
+- the game features encounters but no combat, everything is resolved by the power of love

 ## Goals